-It comprises the former Taumarunui Borough Council, Taumarunui County Council and part of the Rangitikei County Council.
+Ruapehu District Council was established on 1 November 1989 from the former Taumarunui Borough Council, Taumarunui County Council and part of the Rangitikei County Council.

 About Our Logo

 The Maori symbol is 'kotahitanga', referring to the unity of people and the land, and also to the unity of all peoples as we work together for a prosperous future.